Who can use this feature?

 Deleting a Development Plan

-To remove a plan you no longer need, make sure it has been closed first and follow the steps:
+To remove a plan you no longer need, make sure it has been closed first, and follow these steps:

 Warning: Deleting a plan permanently removes the associated goals.
 This action cannot be undone.